Kazmirchuk/nats-tcl/CoreAPI.md

 ### objectName destroy
 TclOO destructor.
 It calls `disconnect` and then destroys the object.

-### objectName jet_stream
+### objectName jet_stream ?-timeout *ms*?
-Returns [jetStreamObject](JsAPI.md) to work with [JetStream](https://docs.nats.io/jetstream/jetstream).
+This 'factory' method returns [jetStreamObject](JsAPI.md) to work with [JetStream](https://docs.nats.io/jetstream/jetstream). `-timeout` (default 5s) is applied for all requests to JetStream NATS API.

 Remember to destroy this object when it is no longer needed - there's no built-in garbage collection in `connection`.

 ## nats::msg
 This ensemble encapsulates all commands to work with a NATS message.
 Accessing it as a dict is deprecated.